yoowillns/django-materialize/README.rst

 - Python 2.7, 3.2, 3.3, 3.4, or 3.5
 - Django >= 1.8

-Quick start
+Quick start download ZIP or clone this repository
 -----------
 1. Install:
-	Download ZIP or clone this repository

    ``setup.py install``